BIRD REMOVAL from Attic, Home and Business WESTCHESTER, NY

 Call 914-293-7593 For 24/7 Emergency NY Wildlife Removal and Prevention

 When removing birds you have to take in to consideration federal laws.
 All birds are protected by state and/or federal law except pigeons, house sparrows, and European starlings.
-It is actually against the law to kill almost every other types of bird without a special permit.
+It is actually against the law to kill almost every other type of bird without a special permit.
 It is even illegal to cause the death of a protected bird indirectly.
-It is also against the law to tamper with bird nests if there are eggs in them.
-For this reason, bird removal can be very complicated, as any removal/exclusion procedures must be in compliance with these protection laws.
+It is also against the law to tamper with bird nests if there are eggs or baby birds in them.
+For this reason, large numbers of bird removal can be very complicated, as any removal/exclusion procedures must be in compliance with these protection laws.
 Call to learn more about bird removal in Westchester.

 English Sparrow (Passer domesticus)